Profile, purchases and grants.

 The human body, which was initially primarily a ‘medium’ for my work, has gradually become an integral part of it.
 In this development I examine the body as a form, as a medium for meaning, and as a spatial object with the skin as a permeable boundary.

 The concept of boundary plays an important role in my work.

 While I am working, I am fascinated by the transformation from raw material to sculpture.
-I hammer, bend, hammer, hook and wrap steel, aluminum, brass or copper wire in such a way that transparent volumes are created.
+I hammer, bend, hook and wrap steel, aluminum, brass or copper wire in such a way that transparent volumes are created.
 Wire skins enclose air and make space visible.